-The official position of Sustainable Arizona is that climate change is real and requires everyone to do what is necessary to mitigate its impacts.
-Luckily, that can mean the creation of millions of new, good-paying jobs as we move from polluting fossil fuels to clean renewable energy and energy efficiency systems.
+The official position of Sustainable Arizona is that climate chaos is real and requires everyone to do what is necessary to mitigate its impacts.
+Luckily, that will mean the creation of millions of new, good-paying jobs as we move from polluting fossil fuels to clean renewable energy and energy efficiency systems.

-In terms of sustainability, our ability as a civilization to survive, education, along with community cooperation, are the most critical opportunities we must pursue.
+In terms of sustainability of our civilization, education, along with community cooperation, are the most critical opportunities we must pursue.
 Children deserve the best education possible to prepare them to thrive in a rapidly changing world undergoing the potentially dangerous impacts of climate change.

 However, in Arizona particularly and in much of the USA, our education system is severely lacking.
 Here, teachers are grossly underpaid.
 Classrooms are underfunded.
 Standardized tests are over-valued.
 There is no comprehensive educational design to prepare children for the world they are about to lead.

 It’s an example of near suicidal stupidity.

 Sustainable Arizona is partnering with SEDI, the Sustainable Economic Development Initiative of Northern Arizona, on an awards system to encourage the use of education for sustainability as the core curriculum.
 Learn more about the awards here.